curl/everything-curl/project/name.md

 Naming things is hard.

 The tool was about uploading and downloading data specified with a URL.
-It was a client-side program (the 'c'), a URL client, and would show the data (by default).
-So 'c' for Client and URL: **cURL**.
+It was a client-side program (the 'c'), a URL client, and would show the data (by default). 'c' stands for Client and URL: **cURL**.
+The fact that it could also be read as "see URL" helped.

 Nothing more was needed so the name was selected and we never looked back again.